-4. Section 14.1 is changed by replacing subsection (1) with the following:
+7. Section 14.1 is changed by replacing subsection (1) with the following:

 (1) Paragraph 12.1(a) of the Instrument requires the marketplace to develop and maintain adequate internal controls over the systems specified.
 As well, the marketplace is required to develop and maintain adequate general computer controls.
 These are the controls which are implemented to support information technology planning, acquisition, development and maintenance, computer operations, information systems support, cyber resilience, and security.
-Recognized guides as to what constitutes adequate information technology controls may include guidance, principles or frameworks published by the Chartered Professional Accountants - Canada (CPA Canada), American Institute of Certified Public Accountants (AICPA), Information Systems Audit and Control Association (ISACA), International Organization for Standardization (ISO) or the National Institute of Standards and Technology (U.S. Department of Commerce) (NIST).
-We are of the view that internal controls include controls that support the processing integrity of the models used to quantify, aggregate, and manage the marketplace's risks.
+Recognized guides as to what constitutes adequate information technology controls may include guidance, principles or frameworks published by the Chartered Professional Accountants of Canada (CPA Canada), American Institute of Certified Public Accountants (AICPA), Information Systems Audit and Control Association (ISACA), International Organization for Standardization (ISO) or the National Institute of Standards and Technology (U.S. Department of Commerce) (NIST)..

-5. Section 14.1 is changed by replacing subsection (2) with the following:
+8. Section 14.1 is changed by replacing subsection (2) with the following: